WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 # Step 2 Solder in the 1k Resistor

-(A previous version of this had a 10k resistor -- you'll be fine if you used that.)
+(A previous version of this had a 10k resistor -- you should be fine if you used that.)

 All components -- resistors, diodes, and sockets -- go on the top (silk screen) side of the shim board.